thallesdomician/technical-assignment-infrastructure/README.md

 - Be sure to replace `"start"` in the `CMD` instruction in your `Dockerfile` with the actual command needed to start your Node.js application.

+# Final Considerations

+## Future Improvements

+While working on this project, several areas for potential improvement and enhancement became apparent:

+### 1. Refactor the `handleMiddleware` Function

+The `handleMiddleware` function could benefit from refactoring to make it more concise and easier to follow.
+It currently contains nested `if` and `else` statements, which can be complex to maintain and understand.

+### 2. Enhanced Route Parameter Handling

+Consider enhancing the route parameter handling system to provide more flexibility.
+This could include supporting various parameter types (e.g., query parameters) and allowing for custom parameter manipulation.

+### 3. Header Manipulation

+Extend the framework to support header manipulation.
+This feature would enable developers to interact with request and response headers easily.

+### 4. Implement Design Patterns

+Explore the possibility of implementing design patterns to improve the overall architecture and maintainability of the codebase.
+For instance, you could apply the middleware pattern more consistently.

+### 5. Adopt Husky for Enforcing Testing and Commit Standards

+Integrate Husky into your project to enforce code quality and testing standards.
+This would help ensure consistent testing coverage and commit message patterns.

+## Reflecting on the Experience

+Working on this project as a test for a job opportunity has been an exciting and educational experience.
+It encouraged me to delve into concepts that are sometimes overlooked in the day-to-day work of developers who rely on pre-built tools without fully understanding their inner workings.

+Exploring the functionality of other libraries, such as Express, and building a lightweight web framework from scratch has been both challenging and rewarding.
+It has broadened my understanding of web development and architecture.

+In conclusion, this project has not only showcased my technical abilities but has also inspired me to continue learning and exploring the intricacies of software development.